Darwin Core Data Package guide

 A field descriptor MUST have a

-property, with a human-readable description of the field, such as the Darwin Core definition.
-It MUST follow the Table schema specification. -
+descriptionproperty, with a human-readable description of the field, such as a Darwin Core definition.
+Adescriptionproperty MUST follow the Table schema specification.
+The definition of a field MAY differ (in this context) from the original definition for the corresponding term found in thedcterms:isVersionOfproperty. -

 A field descriptor MAY have a